abhishikhaMaurya29/LLDNew/SplitWise/readme.md

 In a real system I would also use row-level locking (SELECT FOR UPDATE) or optimistic locking at the DB layer.
 We need two locks — one for fromUser and one for toUser — because we modify two different balance rows atomically.
 Locking both ensures correctness and prevents lost updates.”

+# ⭐ ReentrantLock = PESSIMISTIC LOCKING

+* Not optimistic.
+* Not hybrid.
+* Not DB-level.
+* 100% pessimistic locking at application level.

+### ✅ What is Pessimistic Lock?

+A pessimistic lock assumes:

+_“A conflict WILL happen, so block other threads before doing any work.”_

+So the thread:

+`Takes a lock -> Blocks all other threads -> Performs the update -> Unlocks`

+This is exactly how ReentrantLock works.

+🧠 How your ReentrantLock behaves in your Splitwise design

+Example:

+ReentrantLock l = BalanceLockManager.getLock("GB-1-101");
+l.lock();
+// update balance row
+l.unlock();

+This means:

+* Only ONE thread can update that particular balance row at a time
+* All other threads trying to lock "GB-1-101" will STOP and WAIT
+* This is blocking, not retry-based

+Therefore: pessimistic.

+### 🆚 Optimistic vs Pessimistic Memory Locks

+#### ✔ Pessimistic

+* Acquires lock first
+* Blocks others
+* No conflicts because no parallel edits
+* Used when conflicts are likely
+* This is ReentrantLock

+#### ✔ Optimistic

+* Does NOT lock
+* Reads the data
+* Tries to update
+* Checks a version

+If version changed → retry again

+* Used when conflicts are rare
+* This is typically done via:
+* CAS (Compare-And-Set)
+* Atomic classes
+* @Version in JPA/Hibernate (DB optimistic locking)

+Example optimistic flow:

+read version = 5
+update balance...
+set version = 6 only if DB version == 5
+if fail → retry

+🔥 Which one do WE use in Splitwise LLD?
+👉 ReentrantLock = pessimistic locking at application level 👉 In-memory repository = no built-in optimistic lock
+👉 Database is not used in this LLD, so versioning is absent

+Therefore:

+❌ No version fields
+❌ No CAS
+❌ No retries
+❌ No optimistic locking
+✔ YES pessimistic application-level locking

+🧑‍🏫 When the interviewer asks:

+“Is your locking optimistic or pessimistic?”

+Say:

+“I’m using application-level ReentrantLock, which is a pessimistic lock — it prevents concurrent modifications by blocking other threads until the current update finishes.
+It simulates row-level locking in a DB.
+If I were using a real DB, I would use optimistic locking with version fields or pessimistic DB locks using SELECT FOR UPDATE.”

+This is a PERFECT explanation.

+### 🎯 Bonus: When to use which in real systems?

+###### Use Optimistic Locking when:

+* Conflicts are RARE
+* High read throughput
+* E-commerce order inventory
+* Banking ledger with retries
+* High concurrency

+###### Use Pessimistic Locking when:

+* Conflicts are LIKELY
+* Operations must be SERIALIZED
+* Accounting like Splitwise (balances!)
+* Payment transactions
+* Updating shared counters

+Splitwise-like balance computations actually favor pessimistic approach because correctness > throughput.